unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 #### Correlation ####

-As with any blockchain based system,  users are guaranteed pseudonymity. `unik` DID are meant to be longstanding easily recognizable pseudonyms.
+As with any blockchain-based system,  users are guaranteed pseudonymity. `unik` DID are meant to be longstanding easily recognizable pseudonyms.
 This makes the system  especially susceptible to correlation issues where attackers gain additional information about a users by cross-checking information from different sources or gathered over a long period of time.

 In classical blockchain applications, the workaround would be to change pseudonym (i.e. blockchain address) as often as possible.
 However, this counteract all the benefits of having a permanent, easily recognizable identifier.
 Users should therefore be wary of correlation possibilities when using their `unik` DID across different systems.